OpenMDAO/dymos/joss/paper.md

 NASA's X-57 "Maxwell" is using Dymos for mission planning to maximize data collection while abiding the limits of battery storage capacity and subsystem temperatures [@Schnulo2018a; @Schnulo2019a].
 Other authors have used Dymos to perform studies of aircraft acoustics [@Ingraham2020a] and the the design of supersonic aircraft with thermal fuel management systems [@Jasa2018a].

-## Optimal-control example use case for Dymos
+## Optimal-control example: Brachistochone

 As a simple use-case of Dymos, consider the classic brachistochrone optimal control problem.
-In this problem, we seek the shape of a frictionless wire strung between two points of different heights such that a bead sliding along the wire moves from the first point to the second point in minimum time.
+There is a bead sliding along a frictionless wire strung between two points of different heights, and we seek the shape of the wire such that the bead travels from start to finish in the shortest time.
-To find the solution in Dymos, we first define the ordinary differential equations that govern the motion of the bead.
+The time-varying control is the angle of the wire at each point in time and there are no design parameters, which makes this a pure optimal-control problem.

 \small
 ```python